Tamer173/qb-mechanic-updated/README.md

 Step 2:

-add this functions in qb-core/client/functions.lua at Bottom
+Add this functions in qb-core/client/functions.lua at Bottom >

 <!-- Code Start  -->